GetSetAbhi/Multithreading-Problems/Producer_Consumer/README.md

 # 🧵 Producer-Consumer Problem in Java (Using `wait()`/`notifyAll()`)

+I have added a maven project which can be directly imported for use.

 ## ✅ Problem Statement

 The **Producer-Consumer** problem is a classic concurrency scenario where: